 The Sub-Fund primarily invests in listed equities, typically with a minor cash position.
-Note, that the Sub-Fund can take lesser exposure to other classes, as specified in the Prospectus, although such exposures are typically limited.
+Note that the fund can take lesser exposure to other classes, as specified in the Prospectus, although such exposures are typically limited.

 For the investments in listed equities, all are subject to the sustainability characteristics of the product.
 The product will make a minimum of 50% sustainable investments, with minimum: